vkuznet/PhedexReplicaMonitoring/doc/user_guide.md

 ### filt

 Filt is used for data filtering on one field from group keys.
-Filter is expected to be written in form - field:value.
+Filter is expected to be written in form - field:regex.
 Field must match element from group keys list.
+More than one filtering pairs must be seperated by comma (csv manner).
+Note that filtering accepts not a simple value but regular expression

 ### collect